ponspeter/legalmatch/README.md

     b.
 Open the project in your favorite ide (Visual Studio Code) or open terminal or command prompt.

     c.
-Type npm install to download all dependencies
+Type [npm install] to download all dependencies

     d.
 Type [ng serve] to run frontend

-    e. once ready, open the request in [http://localhost:4200/login]
+    e. once ready, open the request in browser using the link [http://localhost:4200/login]